 We all have a story inside us waiting to be told.
 Each of us has a unique message to share with the world.
 Perhaps it’s something you’ve been through that nearly destroyed you, but you chose to rise above it.
 Perhaps it’s something you experienced that completely changed your life, but not everybody knows about it.
 Perhaps it is something beautiful, something amazing, some knowledge you gained, or some wisdom you want to share.

 Not everybody is wired to stand up on stage and speak or entertain, and not everybody is wired to write a book.
 But we all have experiences and life lessons to share.
 Your published story might inspire someone to take a giant leap of faith.
 It might help another to heal.
 It could be that written legacy that so many of us wish our parents, our grandparents, and our great-grandparents (and beyond) had left behind for us to better understand them or remember them by.
+It could be to celebrate a significant milestone in your business’s life, or an inspirational or self-help book that you’d like to gift to attendees at speaking engagements, conferences or workshops.
+Or perhaps its something completely different.
 Our stories are more powerful than we can imagine, and every single one of them deserves to see the light of day.

-I published my own story in 2015 after eight years of hiding it at the back of a cupboard, too terrified to share it with the world, afraid of what the world might think, that nobody would ever read it, and that I would be persecuted for writing it.
+I published my own story, a memoir, in 2015 after eight years of hiding it at the back of a cupboard, too terrified to share it with the world, afraid of what the world might think, that nobody would ever read it, and that I would be persecuted for writing it.
 But none of that mattered.
 It was begging to be released from its prison of silence.
 So I set a goal, and I stuck to it.
 A year of Sundays, I said.
 And that’s what I did.
-Every Sunday, without fail, I sat down at the keyboard and bled until it was done.
+Every Sunday, without fail, I, like Ernest Hemingway once so eloquently said, sat down at the keyboard and bled until it was done.
 And now my story is out there.
 I have never looked back.
 It was one of the scariest but most liberating things I have ever done.
-But I did it.
 Perhaps it’s time for you to do the same, and perhaps I’m the person to help you do it.

 If you’ve got a book in you, I will find a way to get to you, work with you, create (or polish) your masterpiece, and get it out there.
 Please send me an email at phillipa@phillipamitchell.com detailing your requirements, and I will respond to you within forty-eight hours (or sooner if I am able to).
 As I am generally booked up for months in advance, please let me know if you have a deadline in mind so that I can ascertain whether I will be able to accommodate you.
-Independent publishing takes up less of my time, so I am usually able to begin work on such projects at short notice.
+Self-publishing is less time-consuming for me than a ghostwriting or editing project, so I am usually able to begin work on such projects at short notice.

 If you would prefer to chat with me by telephone, please include your contact number when you email me, and we can arrange to set up a call.
 I am, however, always more responsive over email due to the fact that I am generally working on a client’s masterpiece during office hours.